 Content marketers need a channel map to be successful.
-Here’s how to get started.Creating content that your audiences love is only one part of the puzzle
+Here’s how to get started.Creating content that your audiences love is only one part of the content strategy puzzle

 Content marketers tend to focus on how to produce unique, engaging and useful content.
 But there’s another part of your strategy that needs to be aligned with your content-creation efforts.
 Because if it’s not, it can drag down all that work you’re putting into your content.